 ERP and feedback loops in industrial manufacturing

 Process and production innovation can't happen without a systematic way to capture feedback, whether it's from a customer or another stakeholder in the supply chain.
 A good ERP system will allow everyone involved in a project, from sales and marketing to the engineers and operators on the floor, to communicate with one another with the purpose of improving each aspect of the process.
+Read more about ERP supply chain integration in this post.

 For example, for many industrial manufacturers, the sales cycle is extremely long and high touch, even after the customer has made a purchase.
 This necessitates a well-built customer relationship management tool that the sales team can use to track each interaction with a customer.
 This is especially helpful if a large number of customers have similar concerns.
 These can be easily relayed to the appropriate managers in production, design or R&D and remedied before the problem grows out of control.